jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 The AWS command line interface was developed by Amazon to provide customers with a mechanism to automate the management of AWS services.
 Access to use the AWS command line interface requires that accounts be configured with an access key in Identity and Access Management (IAM), and have a key ID and secret access key assigned to it.
-This is set in the users home directory in the .awscredentials file.
-This file is a simple text file and can be viewed by anyone with access to an accounts home directory.
+This is set in the user’s home directory in the .aws/credentials file.
+This file is a simple text file and can be viewed by anyone with access to an account’s home directory.
 The ID and key are set as shown in the example below.
 \[default]
-aws\_access\_key\_id\=ABCDEFG12345
+aws\_access\_key\_id\=ABCDEFG12345…
-aws\_secret\_access\_key\=a1b2c3d4e5f6
+aws\_secret\_access\_key\=a1b2c3d4e5f6…
 As a result, it is critical to only grant AWS accounts the privileges they need and not grant overly permissive access.
 Anyone who accesses the account can steal this information for use on adversary infrastructure or can use it directly on a compromised host.